 Add peers to the relay

-Option A: Pairing codes (recommended)
+Option A: Invite codes (recommended)

 Option B: Manual authorization